Hex to Decimal Converter

 What is the best way to use the Hex to Decimal Converter?

-Enter the values carefully, review the units, and use the result as a practical estimate.
+Enter the values carefully, review the units, and use the result as a reliable reference point.
 The Hex to Decimal Converter is most useful when you compare scenarios or repeat the calculation with consistent inputs.

 Is the Hex to Decimal Converter accurate?